Bach Ma National Park

 Among the best in Vietnam

 What we say:

-There are two types of forest here -- sub-tropical evergreen monsoon forest above 900m, and tropical evergreen monsoon forest below that mark.
-It's known for its beautiful waterfalls, hiking trails, and decaying French villas which dot the landscape.
-It's also known for its wide variety of native wildlife, including rarities such as the Douc Langur, Asiatic Black Bear, Leopard and Stump-tailed Macacques, as well as wild pigs and deer.
+The park is home to two types of forest: sub-tropical evergreen monsoon forest above 900 metres, and tropical evergreen monsoon forest below that mark.
+It’s known for its beautiful waterfalls, hiking trails and decaying French villas dotting the landscape.
+The native wildlife includes rarities such as the douc langur, Asiatic black bear, leopard and stump-tailed macaques, as well as wild pigs and deer.
 A lot of these critters are more active at night, so it takes some patience and persistence to spot them during the day.
-There's excellent bird-watching here as well, but of course, to get a peek at them, you'll have to get up at the crack of dawn.
-There are about 65,000 tribal inhabitants within the national park 'buffer zone,' including a settlement called the Khe Su hamlet, which can be visited while you're in the park.
+There’s excellent bird-watching here as well, but of course, to get a peek at the birds you’ll have to get up at the crack of dawn.
+About 65,000 tribal minorities live within the national park ‘buffer zone’, including a settlement called the Khe Su hamlet, which can be visited while you’re in the park.

 Travelfish reader reviews

 There have been no reviews written by Travelfish readers so far.